-- · anticipated milk intake volumes, considering milk production outlook and competition for Milk in the regions where we operate; - · expected domestic and international dairy market conditions, including global commodity prices and exchange rates; - · optimising product mix, given expected market conditions and considering SDA's manufacturing capacities and capabilities; - · operating and overhead costs; and - · providing certainty to our supplier base, which includes a commitment to no step-downs in any circumstances.
+- anticipated milk intake volumes considering milk production outlook, competition for Milk in the region and NSW market characteristics; - expected domestic and international dairy market conditions, including global commodity prices and exchange rates; - optimising product mix, given expected market conditions and considering SDA's manufacturing capacities and capabilities; - · operating and overhead costs; and - providing certainty to our supplier base, which includes a commitment to no step-downs in any circumstances.

-Milk payment options
+7. Milk payment options